Travel Planning Made Simple. Create Your Own Itinerary.

 Image Courtesy: Pexels

-Randsfjorden lake covers an area of about 138 square kilometres and is 120 metres deep.
-Also considered as one of the largest lakes in Norway, this lake is about 135 metres above sea level.
+Randsfjorden Lake covers an area of about 138 square kilometres and is 120 meters deep.
+Also considered one of the largest lakes in Norway, this lake is about 135 meters above sea level.
 Having got its name from the fjord, a saltwater inlet, it is one of the most prominent freshwater lakes.
-Situated in the county of Oppland, it is a narrow shaped lake on a north-south axis, present in the districts of Land and Hadeland.
+Situated in the county of Oppland, it is a narrow, shaped lake on a north-south axis, present in the districts of Land and Hadeland.

 4. Tyrifjorden